HenrikJoreteg/reformer/README.md

 Self-contained, self-rendering, self-validating forms that can only output valid data.

-##Step #1: Define your fields, include as many validation tests that you want:
+##Step #1: Define your fields, include as many validation tests that you want for each field:

 ```javascript
 var f = new Reformer({